metal3-io/metal3-docs/design/how-ironic-works.md

-Some specific hardware types in ironic do support use of virtual media to boot the deployment ramdisk, however this functionality is not available with vendor neutral IPMI.
+Some specific hardware types in ironic do support use of virtual media to boot the deployment ramdisk, however this functionality is not available with the vendor neutral IPMI driver.
 Newer protocols such as Redfish may support virtual media, but not as of the time of this document having been composed.
-Use of virtual media should be considered useful, but not well enough supported at this time to be considered useful.
+Virtual media should be considered not well enough supported at this time to be considered useful.
-Other methods such as booting directly from iSCSI should be considered out-of-scope in this use case as they are centered around an external block storage management system.
+Other methods such as booting directly from iSCSI should be considered out-of-scope in this use case as they are require an external block storage management system.

 ## How ironic writes an operating system image to baremetal?

-Ironic supports two fundamental types of disk images.

-Whole-disk and Partition (or filesystem) images.
+Ironic supports two fundamental types of disk images: whole-disk and partition (or filesystem) images.
+The MetalKube use cases will rely on whole disk images.

-Due to the nature of partition images, where a bootloader and configuration must be put in place and configured, it is simpler to focus on the use of whole disk images.

 The basic workflow consists of: